digital-asset/daml/docs/source/triggers/index.rst

 .. code-block:: sh

-    daml trigger --dar .daml/dist/copy-trigger-0.0.1.dar --trigger-name CopyTrigger:copyTrigger --ledger-host localhost --ledger-port 6865 --ledger-party Alice
+    daml trigger --dar .daml/dist/copy-trigger-0.0.1.dar --trigger-name CopyTrigger:copyTrigger --ledger-host localhost --ledger-port 6865 --ledger-party Alice --static-time

 The first argument specifies the ``.dar`` file that we have just built.
 The second argument specifies the identifier of the trigger using the syntax ``ModuleName:identifier``.
-Finally, we need to specify the ledger host, port and the party that our trigger is executed as.
+Finally, we need to specify the ledger host, port, the party that our trigger is executed as, and the time mode of the ledger which is the sandbox default, i.e, static time.

 Now open Navigator at http://localhost:7500/.